theobald-software/theobald-software.github.io/content/_en/xtract-for-alteryx/sap-connection.md

 	- **Message Server**: Name or IP address of the message server (Property MessageServer)
 	- **Group**: Property LogonGroup, usually *PUBLIC*
 	- **SID**: Three-digit System ID (Property SID e.g., MSS)

+{: .box-tip }
+**Tip:** Values to fill out the data source settings can be found in the SAP Logon Pad in the *Properties* or acquired from SAP Basis team.

 **Client**<br>
 A three-digit number of the SAP client between 000 and 999, e.g., 800.